-- 1. In the event that a student has completed approved components taken outside the degree programme, the student is responsible for ensuring that the authorised agency issues a statement indicating the component in question by name and in so far as applicable by subject code, the associated study load (credits), the results, the date on which the results were earned and the date on which the statement was issued. - 2.
-In the case of components taken abroad, the student must request the Board of Examiners to determine the scope in credits and the result.
+- 1. In the event that a student has completed approved components taken outside the degree programme, the student is responsible for ensuring that the authorised agency issues a statement indicating the component in question by name and in so far as applicable by subject code, the associated study load (credits), the results, the date on which the results were earned and the date on which the statement was issued.
+In the event that the student has completed approved components at a foreign university, the student is additionally responsible for ensuring that an assessment table of this foreign university is provided, and handed in at the Board of Examiners of the degree programme for which the student is registered. - 2.
+In the case of components taken abroad, the student must request the Board of Examiners to determine the scope in credits, as well as to determine whether the result can be qualified as a 'V' (pass), according to the assessment table provided by the foreign university